honsa/simple-stats-webpack-plugin/README.md

 way and produce better and clearer error and warning messages, than webpack himself, with stats option "errors-warnings" or any other.

+Set stats to `none` if you use this plugin, otherwise you may have duplicated errors or warnings in your output.

 https://webpack.js.org/configuration/stats/

 ## Install